-TimescaleDB supports the full range of PostgreSQL triggers, and creating, altering, or dropping triggers on the hypertable similarly propagates these changes to all of a hypertable's constituent chunks.
+TimescaleDB supports the full range of PostgreSQL triggers.
+Creating, altering, or dropping triggers on a hypertable propagates the changes to all of the underlying chunks.

 CREATE OR REPLACE FUNCTION record_error() RETURNS trigger AS $record_error$ BEGIN IF NEW.temperature >= 1000 OR NEW.humidity >= 1000 THEN INSERT INTO error_conditions VALUES(NEW.time, NEW.location, NEW.temperature, NEW.humidity); END IF; RETURN NEW; END; $record_error$ LANGUAGE plpgsql;

-Second, create a trigger that calls this function whenever a new row is inserted into the hypertable.
+Create a trigger that calls this function whenever a new row is inserted into the hypertable:

 CREATE TRIGGER record_error BEFORE INSERT ON conditions FOR EACH ROW EXECUTE PROCEDURE record_error();